TABLE OF CONTENTS

 iOS Credentials

-In case of Apple apps, they need credentials in order to be built and published.
+Apple apps need credentials in order to be built and published.

-Expo can create necessary credentials for you.
-All you need to do is to sign in your Apple Developer account.
+Expo can create the necessary credentials for you.
+All you need to do is to sign to your Apple Developer account.
 Don’t worry about passing it to Expo CLI, it is used locally and is never saved on Expo’s servers.

-If you want to create that credentials by yourself, you have to do it on Apple Developer Portal.
+If you want to create those credentials by yourself, you have to do it on Apple Developer Portal.

 App Signing – description of credentials